91ɫƵ

 91ɫƵ Pediatrics Adolescent Medicine Fellowship Program

-A Message from our Program Director
+Welcome from our Program Leadership

-A major goal of our program is to develop leaders in Adolescent Medicine with strong clinical and educational skills.
-We are fortunate to have an integrated program that offers strong gynecologic skills supervised by two Pediatric and Adolescent gynecologists.
+We are committed to developing leaders in Adolescent Medicine who graduate with strong clinical and educational skills.
 91ɫƵ Adolescent Medicine is nationally recognized clinically with Best Doctor awards yearly and indeed we are proud to have trained academicians presently leading programs throughout the country and internationally.
+Our senior faculty have held leadership positions in Adolescent Medicine, and we are committed to mentoring our fellows in their educational and research pursuits.

-Our senior faculty has been in leadership positions in adolescent medicine and we are committed to mentoring our fellows in their educational and research pursuits.
+Our team of faculty includes Adolescent Medicine specialists as well as Pediatric and Adolescent Gynecologists, which allows us to offer expanded training in LARC placement.
 Our curriculum offers flexibility to pursue clinical experience in areas of special interest.
 This affords fellows an optimal learning experience as they transition into their practice in the field of Adolescent Health and Medicine.

 Please look at our most precious resource – our fellows – listed below.